rschristopher/rschristopher.github.io/src/bitcoin-as-money/medium-of-exchange.md

  as a medium of exchange.

+And importantly, despite the limitations of settlement on the base-layer,
+ Lightning transactions
-And importantly, despite the limitations on the base-layer, Lightning transactions are infinitely scalable, easily handling millions or even billions of transactions per second.
+ are infinitely scalable, easily handling millions or even billions of transactions per second.